-The Temple-Wilton Community Farm is a year-round CSA with about 130 acres of pasture, hayfields, vegetable fields, and woods.
-We provide 104 households with vegetables, milk, yogurt, cheese, eggs, and meat.
+The farm is located in Wilton NH and is a year-round CSA with about 130 acres of pasture, hayfields, vegetable fields, and woods.
+We provide about 100 households with vegetables, milk, yogurt, cheese, eggs, meat and fruit.

-We produce about 5 acres of vegetables and we milk from twelve to sixteen cows, as well as keeping calves and replacement heifers.
+We produce about 3 acres of vegetables and we milk from twelve to sixteen cows, as well as keeping calves and replacement heifers.
 We also keep 200 pasture-raised layer chickens.
-The creamery processes approximately 200 gallons of cow’s milk into yogurt and cheese every week and currently makes 14 different types of cheese, ranging from soft to extra hard.
+The creamery processes cow’s milk into yogurt and cheese, ranging from soft to extra hard.